MrMepper/CS-Lab-Repos/README.md

 ##Graph1.h and GraphLib Explanations
 Majority of these projects require that graph1.h and the compiled library be included within your C++ programs.
 These files can be found in the "lib" folder.

+All CS I and CSII labs added.
+Repo is finalized.